 When you open a 529 plan, you designate a beneficiary of those funds.
 But what if the beneficiary receives a full-ride scholarship or skips college?

 With college savings plans, you the accountholder remain in control of the funds, so you can change the beneficiary to another qualified one at any time, according to College Savings Iowa.
 Eligible family members include the original beneficiary’s:

 You can save in one combined 529 account

 Because the beneficiary can easily change, you also have the option to create one 529 plan to use for all of your children.

 Here’s how that might look:

 Say you have three children.
 You open one 529 plan under the name of your oldest child.
 As child no. 1 attends college, you withdraw and use his share of the savings.
 As child no. 2 begins college, you make her the account’s beneficiary.
 You repeat the process for child no. 3.

 It’s one way a family can simplify the college saving process.

-You can now use up to $10,000 per year per beneficiary toward a student’s private or religious K-12 school tuition, according to College Savings Iowa.
+You can use up to $10,000 per year per beneficiary toward a student’s K-12 school tuition, according to College Savings Iowa.
 Qualified education expenses also can be used at postsecondary trade and vocational schools, two- and four-year colleges and postgraduate programs.